electricg/primer-static/README.md

 <pre>grunt watch</pre>

-This task will listen to any changes that occur into your `/src` folder and   this will cause Jekyll to immediately recompile all the pages into the `/dev` folder.
+This task will only listen to any changes that occur into your `/src` folder and this will cause Jekyll to immediately recompile all the pages into the `/dev` folder.

+The *jekyll-assets* rubygem provides automatic SASS compilation and minification of the assets on the optimized version of the website.

+**When a new file is created in the source directory, stop and re-launch this task and then just apply a change to force a Jekyll recompilation.**
 ***

-When you also want to perform some further checks, you may just type only
+When you also want to perform some further checks , you may just type only

-<pre>grunt</pre>
+<pre>grunt dev</pre>

-This task cause Jekyll to immediately recompile all the pages into the `/dev` folder as in the previous task, but some other GruntJS tasks will be executed: A jslinter will check the javascript code, and another task will assure that every template has no validation errors (a report will be generated in the destination folder).
+This task cause Jekyll to immediately recompile all the pages into the `/dev` folder as in the previous task, but some other GruntJS tasks will be executed:

+- *grunt-jslint* checks the quality of the javascript code (the libraries under vendors folder won't be checked);

+- *grunt-html-validation* assures that every template has no validation errors (a report with the validation result will be generated in the destination folder).
 ***

 When your code is ready for a stage deployment, the task to call is

-<pre>grunt deploy</pre>
+<pre>grunt prod</pre>

-With this task the optimized website will be compiled into `/prod` folder but GruntJS will execute further tasks: the *smushit* task will shrink the size of your images inside `/prod` folder (the images into `/src` won't be changed) spaces and indenting are normalized, an automatic compressed archive of `/src` and `/prod` inside the `/backup` folder and if properly configured will try to copy the generated site by remote synchronization (*rsync*)
+With this task the optimized website will be compiled under the `/prod` folder.

+GruntJS will execute all the tasks previously described  plus the following others:

+- *grunt-smushit* task will shrink the size of your `.png` and `.jpg` images inside `/prod` folder (the images into `/src` won't be changed);

+- spaces and indentation are normalized by *grunt-prettify*;

+- two compressed archives of `/src` and `/prod` will be automatically created inside the `/backup` folder by *grunt-contrib-compress*;

+- *grunt-rsync*, when properly configured, will try to copy the generated site to a staging server by a remote synchronization.

+***

+Known issues
+---

 Note: `jekyll` may raise a warning